Places where growing herb is legal

 Any adult caught with less than one ounce or bud, or four plants or less will not be penalized.
 MMJ cardholders can grow four flowering plants and four immature plants at one time.
 If there are multiple MMJ cardholders at a single home, that number is doubled.
 Medical patients can have one ounce of dry herb per person at any given time.

 Recreational users that live over 25 miles away from a legal dispensary can cultivate six plants per adult with a maximum of 12 plants per household.
-Those within the state’s medical marijuana program can grow 12 per person.
+Those within the state’s medical program can grow 12 per person.
 That number decreases if they live less than 25 miles from a dispensary unless they are growing a specific strain that isn’t readily available at dispensaries.

 Patients are allowed to grow 16 plants in total with four in the flowering stage.